 Resisting Arrest Attorney in Orange County

-If you or a loved one has been charged with Resisting Arrest don’t wait!
+If you or a loved one has been charged with Resisting Arrest do not wait!
 Call The Law Offices of Bryan R. Kazarian.
 The best legal defense is to have an experienced attorney fight for you.
-The well trained and experienced attorneys at The Law Offices of Bryan R. Kazarian know the law and are experienced in defending charges for Resisting Arrest and have been successful in dismissing Resisting Arrest cases.
+The well-trained and experienced attorneys at The Law Offices of Bryan R. Kazarian know the law and are experienced in defending charges for Resisting Arrest and have been successful in dismissing Resisting Arrest cases.

 When a person is charged with resisting, obstructing, or delaying a peace officer/public officer/emergency medical technician in the performance or attempted performance of his/her duties in violation of Penal Code section 148(a), they can only be convicted if the following elements are proven.

 To show that the defendant is guilty of this crime, the People must prove that: